ZICCORP/tarsus/README.md

 # tarsus

-# A ecommerce application with payment integration for selling goods online.
+# An ecommerce application with payment integration for selling goods online.